metameshllc/solscape/README.md

 ## Dependencies
 - `globstar` is enabled by default at the beginning of the script with `shopt -s globstar`.
-This allows scoping any directory's `.sol` files using a single wildcard lookup.
-The script can't run properly without it.
+This allows scoping any directory's `.sol` files using a single wildcard lookup. **laughing-spoon.sh** can't run properly without it.
 - `surya` Surya is a smart contract analysis tool.
 It provides many tools for breaking apart smart contracts and understanding them, including inheritance graphs, call graphs, and function breakdowns.
 Install globally with node package manager: `npm install -g surya`.
-This allows the script to call it from the command line.
+This allows **laughing-spoon.sh** to call it from the command line.
 - `graphviz` (Graphviz)[https://www.graphviz.org/download/] is required by Surya for its data visualization functions.
 Click (here)[https://www.graphviz.org/download/] for a list of downloads by operating system.
-If using apt, `apt install graphviz` to install.
+Or on apt, `apt install graphviz`.

 ## Planned Functionality